ARM-software/lisa/doc/source/writing_extensions.rst

 ---------------------------------

 Some devices may have certain restrictions on where executable binaries may be placed and how they should be invoked.
-To ensure your extension works with as wide a range of devices as possible, you should use WA APIs for deploying and invoking executables on a device, as outlined below.
+To ensure your plugin works with as wide a range of devices as possible, you should use WA APIs for deploying and invoking executables on a device, as outlined below.